Founder, President, and CEO

 Prior to her work at Plug In America, Katherine was a Director of Government Affairs at the Solar Energy Industries Association (SEIA), focused on policies to promote solar on the federal level as well as southeast and northeast regions, along with regulatory work at the DOE, EPA, and other federal agencies.

 Katherine was also the lead staff on the Clean Power Plan and chief liaison to the solar heating and cooling and EH&S groups at SEIA.

 She received her Masters degree from American University in Global Environmental Policy and Bachelors degree in Chemistry and German from Boston College.

-Katie Lineweaver Robinson is the Director of EV Programs at the Electrification Coalition.
+Katie Lineweaver Robinson is the Vice President of Programs at the Electrification Coalition.
 She is a government relations and development expert with proven ability to build consensus, forge strategic alliances, influence decision-making, and all while ensuring details are managed.
 She brings experience in economic development, government relations, sustainability and resilience, public policy, fundraising, and disaster mitigation planning.
 Katie has a thorough understanding of how cities operate and what it takes to complete projects successfully.